 Vines in Zone 8 Gardens

-When choosing plants for zone 8 vertical gardens, it’s important to start by considering what the vines will grow up.
+When choosing plants for zone 8 vertical gardens, it’s important to start by considering how the vines will grow up.
 Generally, vines climb up either by tendrils that twist and twine around things, or they grow up by attaching aerial roots to surfaces.
 Twining vines grow better on a trellis, chain link fences, bamboo poles, or other things that allow their tendrils to twist around and take hold.
-Vines with aerial roots grow better on solid surfaces like bricks, concrete or wood.
+Vines with aerial roots grow better on solid surfaces like bricks, concrete, or wood.
+Below are some hardy zone 8 climbing vines.
+Of course, for a vertical vegetable garden, any vining fruits or vegetables, such as tomatoes, cucumbers, and pumpkins can also be grown as annual vines.

 - American bittersweet (Celatrus orbiculatus)